opelooo/scrcpy_GUI/README.md

 ## Installation

-1. Download the latest version of [scrcpy](https://github.com/genymobile/scrcpy/) from the official GitHub repository.
+1. Install the latest version of adb [scrcpy](https://github.com/genymobile/scrcpy/) from the official GitHub repository.
-2. Put the .exe/.jar in scrcpy folder or Add the path of the downloaded scrcpy to your system's environment variables.
+2. Put the .exe/.jar/.AppImage in scrcpy folder
+3. Or add the path of the downloaded scrcpy to your system's environment variables.
    - On Windows, go to **System Properties** > **Advanced** > **Environment Variables**, then add the path to the `Path` variable.
-3. Download latest scrcpy GUI
+4. Download latest scrcpy GUI
    - .exe for windows | .jar for others

 ### linux
 - run: java -jar <name-of-app.jar>
+- double click .AppImage

 ---